-- I was proud to co-sponsor the Reimagining Micro-Mobility Safety in NYC symposium in May 2024 with Judge Zhuo Wang of Midtown Community Justice Center and Senator Brad Hoylman-Sigal.
-The expertise and thoughtfulness of all involved generated conversations and ideas that we look forward to exploring further. - I am advocating for the installation of battery kiosks where e-bike and escooter riders can exchange their depleted batteries with fully charged ones.
+- I was proud to co-sponsor the Symposium on Reimagining Micromobility Safety in NYC with Judge Zhuo Wang of Midtown Community Justice Center and State Senator Brad Hoylman-Sigal in May 2024.
+The expertise and thoughtfulness of all involved generated conversations and ideas that we look forward to exploring further.
+Please see the detailed report that came out of the Symposium here. - I am advocating for the installation of battery kiosks where e-bike and escooter riders can exchange their depleted batteries with fully charged ones.
 The Brooklyn-based startup Popwheels is an example of this subscription-based model.
 I have asked FDNY to complete their review of this model as soon as possible. - I convened the Upper West Side Micromobilty Taskforce with representatives from NYC E-Vehicle Safety Alliance, Workers Justice Project, CHEKPEDS, Transportation Alternatives, Open Plans, Community Boards 4 and 7, the Upper West Side Coalition, Block Associations, the Mayor's Office, and other elected officials to discuss how we can work on solutions together.
-Getting opposing viewpoints to talk together is an accomplishment, and we are working on parking, street design, education and other practical solutions. - I distributed safety literature in Spanish, French, and English to micromobility drivers along 8th, 9th, and 10th Avenues with the Workers Justice Project and CHEKPEDS.
-We focused on advising delivery workers to stay the sidewalks when riding any device, and delivery workers were very receptive.
+Getting opposing viewpoints to talk together is an accomplishment, and we are working on parking, street design, education and other practical solutions.

-- I held workshops at Upper West Side migrant shelters on acclimating to New York City and finding support.
+- I held an Oversight Hearing for the Committee on Oversight and Investigations on the New York City Streets Plan to expand the City's biking, bus, and pedestrian safety infrastructure. - I distributed safety literature in Spanish, French, and English to micromobility drivers along 8th, 9th, and 10th Avenues with the Workers Justice Project and CHEKPEDS.
+We focused on advising delivery workers to stay the sidewalks when riding any device, and delivery workers were very receptive. - I held workshops at Upper West Side migrant shelters on acclimating to New York City and finding support.
 Part of the workshops focused on micromobility safety and regulations. - I have contacted the NYPD to confiscate illegal mopeds from residential streets. - I have received hundreds of letters regarding the problems with micromobility devices in parks, and have requested that the Parks Department address this very serious issue. - I am exploring legislation that would require the food delivery apps to use their existing GPS technology to crack down on drivers who violate traffic laws.